Billionaire Soon-Shiong opens new vaccine plant in South Africa

 "We have now the capability to use the human capital of South Africans to build 21st century medicine," Soon-Shiong told Ramaphosa, as he entered one of two warehouses, currently empty, in the semi-industrial area of Brackenfell close to Cape Town.

-Soon-Shiong said the opportunity existed to "literally airdrop" bioreactors, stockpiled at his American factories, into the buildings and create state-of-the-art biological manufacturing.
+Soon-Shiong said the opportunity existed to "literally airdrop" bioreactors, stockpiled at his American factories, into the buildings and create state-of-the-art biological manufacturing, with first production of vaccines seen later this year.
 To ensure a pipeline of skilled workers, Soon-Shiong has pledged 100 million rand ($6.5 million) for scholarships.

+But health experts have warned that obstacles, including electricity and water shortages that hamper manufacturing processes, must be tackled before Africa can become self-reliant and wean itself off imported vaccines.

-Pharmaceutical firms, including Pfizer PFE.N, as well as initiatives by the World Health Organisation have sought to bridge the gap in poorer countries' access to vaccines by upgrading existing production lines or developing new manufacturing hubs.
+Pharmaceutical firms, like Pfizer PFE.N, as well as the World Health Organisation (WHO) have sought to bridge the gap in poorer countries' access to vaccines by upgrading existing production lines or developing new manufacturing hubs.

-South Africa's Aspen Pharmacare APNJ.J makes Johnson & Johnson's JNJ.N COVID vaccine while Biovac, partly owned by the South African government, will produce Pfizer shots early this year.
-Cape Town also hosts the WHO's COVID-19 manufacturing hub.
+South Africa's Aspen Pharmacare APNJ.J makes Johnson & Johnson's JNJ.N COVID vaccine while Biovac, partly owned by the South African government, will start the final stages of production of Pfizer's shot later this year.
+Cape Town also hosts a WHO manufacturing hub that is trying to copy Moderna's MRNA.O mRNA COVID-19 vaccine.

-Another one of Soon-Shiong's firms, ImmunityBio, is currently testing a novel coronavirus vaccine candidate in South Africa.
+Another one of Soon-Shiong's firms, ImmunityBio, is currently testing a novel coronavirus vaccine candidate in South Africa that looks at priming the body's soldier T cells to kill the coronavirus and prevent it replicating.

 ($1 = 15.3998 rand)